 - Wishing you comfort, calm, and a little extra wool.

-- May your home feel warm and pasture-perfect this Christmas.
+- May your home feel warm and field-bright this Christmas.

 - Tidings of comfort, fleece, and joy.